maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-by-mail.md

 	Make sure that you use the right amount of postage.

 **You can return the ballot:**
-1. **By mail in the return envelope provided.** Follw the instructions on the envelope, **sign** the envelope, and ** mail it** back early to be sure it is received on time.
+1. **By mail in the return envelope provided.** Follow the instructions on the envelope, **sign** the envelope, and **mail it** back early to be sure it is received on time.
 It must be postmarked on or before Election Day.
 2. **Drop it off** at a location designated by your county.
 3. **Drop it off** at any polling place in your county by 8 pm on Election Day.